Monitoring your SonarQube instance is key to keeping it healthy and having happy users.

 You may need to increase your memory settings if you see the following symptoms:

-- The size of the Issues index of your ElasticSearch instance (visible in the System Info) is greater than or equal to the memory allocated to the ElasticSearch Java process
+- The store size of the Issues index of your Elasticsearch instance (visible in the System Info) is greater than or equal to the memory allocated to the Elasticsearch Java process.

 Exposed JMX MBeans

-In addition to the classical Java MBeans providing information about the ClassLoader, OS, Memory and Threads you have access to four more MBeans in the SonarQube Server:
+In addition to the classical Java MBeans providing information about the ClassLoader, OS, memory, and threads you have access to three more MBeans in the SonarQube Server:

 All these MBeans are read-only.
 It's not possible to modify or reset their values in real time.